jameshughes89/cs102/src/site/outline/outline.rst

 ------------

 There are no make-up tests.
-If a student is unable to write a test, the weight of their test will be added to the subsequent test or final exam, whichever comes first.
+If a student is unable to write a test, the weight of their test will be added to the following test or final exam, whichever comes first.
 If both tests are missed, the weight of the tests will be added to the final exam.